Welcome to the new Worcester.edu!

 • 4+ Initial License and M.Ed. in Secondary School Education

-Take the next step toward a teaching career
+Take the next step toward a teaching career.

 The Post-Baccalaureate Certificate for Initial Teacher Licensure in Middle or Secondary School Education program at Worcester State University provides you with the theoretical knowledge and practical experience to obtain your initial teacher license in Massachusetts.
-Our program is designed for recent college graduates with non-education degrees in one of the following content areas: English, history, mathematics, biology, chemistry, or Earth sciences.
+The program is designed for recent college graduates with non-education degrees in one of the following content areas: English, history, mathematics, biology, chemistry, or Earth sciences.
 It also is for people with professional or technical experience who are seeking to change careers.

 ED-949 American Education: Contexts and Influences